containers-ai/api/alameda_api/v1alpha1/doc/datahub-api.md

 <a name="containersai.alameda.v1alpha1.datahub.metrics.ListNodeMetricsRequest"></a>

 ### ListNodeMetricsRequest
-Represents a request for listing metric data of a node
+Represents a request for listing metric data of nodes.

 | Field | Type | Label | Description |